NathanKhoP/Jarkom-Modul-2-IT21-2024/README.md

 ;
 @       IN      NS      sudarsana.it21.com.
 @       IN      A       10.74.2.2		; IP solok
-www	IN		CNAME	sudarsana.it21.com.
-@       IN      AAAA    ::1' >  /etc/bind/jarkom/sudarsana.it21.com
+www	IN		CNAME	sudarsana.it21.com.' >  /etc/bind/jarkom/sudarsana.it21.com

 echo ';
 ; BIND data file for local loopback interface